 HelpDesk support is available for questions regarding user registration and online submission of applications.
-Queries submitted via e-mail will be answered within 1 business day.
+Queries submitted via email will be answered within 1 business day.
 HelpDesk staff are not in a position to answer questions regarding the scope and focus of applications.

-Dates of Operation: July 1, 2010 to September 21, 2010
+Dates of Operation: December 3, 2010 to March 22, 2011 (excluding public holidays)

-Hours of Operation: 8 a.m. - 5 p.m.
+Hours of Operation: Monday through Friday, 8 a.m. to 5 p.m.
 Central Time